The Geary Residence; where 1908 meets modern refinement

 The Geary House – A Heritage Treasure

 Built in 1908, The Geary House stands as one of the finest examples of Edwardian and Colonial Revival architecture in Vancouver’s historic West End.
-Designed for William J. Geary, this two-and-a-half-storey residence showcases timeless craftsmanship with its pyramidal hipped roof, charming dormers, wide eaves, and elegant front porch supported by triple square columns.
+Designed for William J. Geary, this distinguished two-and-a-half-storey residence showcases timeless craftsmanship with its pyramidal hipped roof, charming dormers, wide eaves, and elegant front porch supported by triple square columns.

-Centrally located near Stanley Park and Barclay Heritage Square, The Geary House contributes to the architectural fabric of the neighbourhood, representing the evolution of the West End from grand residential estates to a vibrant urban community.
+Centrally located near Stanley Park and Barclay Heritage Square, The Geary House contributes to the rich architectural fabric of the neighbourhood, representing the evolution of the West End from grand residential estates to a vibrant urban community.

 Celebrated for its architectural integrity, craftsmanship, and cultural history, The Geary House continues to embody Vancouver’s heritage of design, character, and timeless elegance.